llm-bible/llm-bible.github.io/_publications/lamypoirier2021layered.markdown

 bibkey: lamypoirier2021layered
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2106.02679"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Large-Scale Training', 'Transformer']
+tags: ['Transformer', 'Efficiency and Optimization', 'RAG', 'Model Architecture', 'Large-Scale Training', 'Training Techniques', 'Pretraining Methods']
 ---
 The advent of the transformer has sparked a quick growth in the size of language models, far outpacing hardware improvements.
 (Dense) transformers are